kionsoftware/kion-cli/README.md

     * In the Entra ID UI, this can be found in the SAML application's Endpoints section.
 Look for the `Federation metadata document`.
 * `saml_sp_issuer` - This is the Entity ID for the Kion SAML IDMS.
-This can be found by navigating to the SAML IDMS in Kion (Users -> Identitiy Management Systems).
+This can be found by navigating to the SAML IDMS in Kion (Users -> Identity Management Systems).
 Edit the SAML IDMS and copy the `Service Provider Issuer (Entity ID)` URL.